 Border Crossing from Mae Sai to Tachileik, Burma: Travel and Visa Info 2016

-Visitors to North Thailand and expats who are semi-resident, and who wish to stay longer than the current period of their single or multiple entry visa allows, often make use of an interesting opportunity that involves travelling to the town of Mae Sai, which sits on the Thai side of the border with Burma, (or Myanmar, to give it its official name).
+Visitors to North Thailand and expats who are semi-resident, and who wish to stay longer than the current period of their multiple-entry visa allows, often make use of an interesting opportunity that involves travelling to the town of Mae Sai, which sits on the Thai side of the border with Burma, (or Myanmar, to give it its official name).
 From there, they cross the border via the Thai and Myanmar Border Control posts for a day trip (or longer - up to 14 days if they like) to the adjoining Burmese town of Tachileik (or Tachilek), before returning to Mae Sai later in the day.

 Mae Sai's main claim to fame is that it's the most northerly point in Thailand.
 It's not noted for its tourist attractions, and most Thais and foreigners who come here do so in order to cross over to Burma.